OVERVIEW

 FUTURE OPPORTUNITIES

-As previously mentioned, I only selected the 4 metrics that were top of mind for the Conversational AI Design team to test in this study.
-However, if I had more time, I would have loved to develop variations of this study with new sets of metrics, helping to refine them at a larger scale.
+Additionally, I only selected the 4 metrics that were top of mind for the Conversational AI Design team to test in this study.
+However, I would have loved to develop variations of this study with new sets of metrics, helping to refine them at a larger scale.